nvidia-cosmos/cosmos-rl/tools/slurm/README.md

 ```
 Total number of GPU node is computed and dispatched via slurm platform automatically.
 Number of GPUs each policy or rollout need is automatically computed from the config toml file.

-If we need a custom launcher to inject the custom dataset and reward functions, a positional argument can be added to specify the custom launcher file.
-Some example launcher files can be found in folder `tools/dataset`.
-As an example, the command to run a slurm grpo job with a custom launcher for handling `gsm8k` dataset is as follows:
+If we need a custom training script to inject the custom dataset and reward functions, a positional argument can be added to specify the custom training script.
+Some example training script files can be found in folder `tools/dataset`.
+As an example, the command to run a slurm grpo job with a custom training script for handling `gsm8k` dataset is as follows:

 ```bash
 python ./tools/slurm/dispatch_job.py \